 Export Opportunities by Relatedness

-The top export opportunities for El Salvador according to the relatedness index, are Bananas (0.27), Non-Knit Men's Suits (0.27), Raw Tobacco (0.27), Palm Oil (0.27), and Other Vegetables (0.26).
+The top export opportunities for El Salvador according to the relatedness index, were Non-Knit Men's Suits (0.27), Bananas (0.27), Cassava (0.27), Pepper (0.26), and Tropical Fruits (0.26).
 Relatedness measures the distance between a country's current exports and each product.
 The barchart show only products that El Salvador is not specialized in.

 The product space is a network connecting products that are likely to be co-exported.
 The product space can be used to predict future exports, since countries are more likely to start exporting products that are related to current exports.
 Relatedness measures the distance between a product, and all of the products a country currently specializes in.